ROCm/rpp/docs/index.rst

 ********************************************************************

 AMD ROCm Performance Primitives (RPP) library is a comprehensive, high-performance computer vision library for AMD processors that have `HIP`, `OpenCL`, or `CPU` backends.
-For more information refer to :ref:`what-is`.
+For more information, refer to :doc:`./what-is-rpp`

-The code is open and hosted at: https://github.com/ROCm/rpp
+The code is open and hosted at `https://github.com/ROCm/rpp <https://github.com/ROCm/rpp>`_.

 The RPP documentation is structured as follows: